itsHabib/Art/README.md

-# ART - API Resource Tool
+# Art - API Resource Tool

 ## Overview
-ART is a command line tool that can be used to test an API to ensure the proper responses are sent back.
+Art is a command line tool that can be used to test an API to ensure the proper responses are sent back.
 Given a base URL the API struct maps resources to specific RestResources.
 Each RestResource also contains a Router which maps status codes to callback response functions.